Moonstar88: History

 Moonstar88 was formed in February 1999.
 They were signed to Sony BMG by 2006, and later to Ivory Records in 2012.
-Previously under Backbeat Management, they are now with Soupstar Management under Darwin Hernandez which also handles other bands including Sandwich, Callalily, 6cyclemind, Pedicab.
+Previously under Backbeat Management, they are now with Soupstar Management under Darwin Hernandez which also handles other bands including Sandwich, 6cyclemind, Imago, Gracenote, Banda ni Kleggy and more.

 As of April 2008, they had released four albums, Popcorn, Press to Play and Todo Combo.
 Later, “This Year” and a collaboration on "Pag-Ibig Ko Sa Iyo", found on RoK On!
 Music inspired by Ragnarok Online were released in 2012 and 2009 respectively.
 They performed a rendition of the APO song "Panalangin."
 It was later added to the tribute album for the band Apo Hiking Society on the album, Kami nAPO Muna.
 The band has also recorded a cover of Yano's famous song, "Senti".

 They released the album This Year under Ivory music.
 It contained eight songs, including a track featuring Parokya Ni Edgar's Chito Miranda and an acoustic version of "Migraine”.

-This Year won the Best Design Packaging Category at the ADOBO Design Awards 2013 held on 26 April at the Ayala Museum, Makati.
+This Year won the Best Design Packaging Category at the ADOBO Design Awards 2013 held on April 26 at the Ayala Museum, Makati.

 2015–Present

 In early 2015, Bernaldo started playing for Parokya ni Edgar when their bassist Buwi Meneses announced a hiatus from the band due to relocating with his family in USA.
 Bernaldo was asked to leave from the group without a formal announcement from any member of the band that he was already dismissed.
-Bubby Zabala of Eraserheads took his place and is currently playing and recording for the band recently.
+Buddy Zabala of Eraserheads took his place and is currently playing and recording for the band recently.
 Although it is still unclear, no formal announcement was made.